Imagic: Text-Based Real Image Editing with Diffusion Models: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We propose a novel image editing method called Imagic.
+We propose a novel image editing method called \imagic.
 Our method accepts a single image and a simple text prompt describing the desired edit, and aims to apply this edit while preserving a maximal amount of details from the image.
 To that end, we utilize a pre-trained text-to-image diffusion model and use it to find a text embedding that represents the input image.
-Then, fine-tune the diffusion model to fit the image better, and finally we interpolate linearly between the embedding representing the image and the target text embedding, obtaining a semantically meaningful mixture of them.
+Then, we fine-tune the diffusion model to fit the image better, and finally we linearly interpolate between the embedding representing the image and the target text embedding, obtaining a semantically meaningful mixture of them.
 This enables our scheme to provide edited images using the interpolated embedding.
-Contrary to other editing methods, our approach can produce sophisticated non-rigid edits that may alter the pose, geometry, and/or composition of the image as requested, in addition to simpler edits such as style or color.
-It does so while requiring the user to provide only a single image and a simple target text prompt, without the need for additional auxiliary inputs such as image masks.
+Contrary to other editing methods, our approach can produce sophisticated non-rigid edits that may alter the pose, geometry, and/or composition of objects within the image as requested, in addition to simpler edits such as style or color.
+It requires the user to provide only a single image and a simple target text prompt, without the need for additional auxiliary inputs such as image masks.

-Our future work may focus on further improving the method's fidelity to the input image and identity preservation, as well as its sensitivity to random seeds and the interpolation parameter $\eta$.
+Our future work may focus on further improving the method's fidelity to the input image and identity preservation, as well as its sensitivity to random seeds and to the interpolation parameter $\eta$.
 Another intriguing research direction would be the development of an automated method for choosing $\eta$ for each requested edit.